 Your other best bet for rebuilding your credit after bankruptcy is to avoid accruing new debt.

 Depending on the type of bankruptcy filing, you probably had much of your debt discharged.
-Even though the bankruptcy itself is a major negative item on your credit report, consider the rest a blank slate.
+So even though the bankruptcy itself is a major negative item on your credit report, consider the rest a blank slate.

 Avoid racking up additional debt because that also has a significant impact on your credit score.